zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_ULCL.md

 ```

 ## 11 Conclusion
-We showed in this tutorial how the UL CL can be configured in the OAI.
+We show in this tutorial how the UL CL can be configured in the OAI.
 The UL CL UPF is acting as an UL CL for the first scenario,
 but is acting as an I-UPF for the edge-only and internet-only scenario.

 You can see in the `docker-compose-basic-vpp-pcf-ulcl.yaml`